-Twenty years ago this summer we had the builders in... and how!
+Twenty years ago, we'd had the builders in... and how!

-The first major refurbishment of Poole Arts Centre since it opened in 1978 was underway and 18 months later, once the dust had settled, the building reopened as Lighthouse, Poole’s Centre for the Arts and was declared fit “for at least another 20 years”.
+Having undergone the first major refurbishment of Poole Arts Centre since it opened in 1978, the building reopened on 26 October 2002 as Lighthouse, Poole’s Centre for the Arts and was declared fit “for at least another 20 years” by project manager Robin Cave.

 Incredibly, given the extent of the work undertaken, the building was only closed to the public for a couple of months over the summers of 2001 and 2002 – and the box office remained open throughout.